Self-Inspection Explanation Key

 Excess Combustible Storage – Large amounts of combustible material (paper, plastic, cardboard, etc) that is being stored within an area should be removed or recycled, due to the fire hazard the material presents.

-Potential Fire Hazards – Special consideration about surrounding material needs to be taken when using equipment that produces an open flame, high heat, or electrical spark.
+Potential Fire Hazards – Take special consideration about surrounding material when using equipment that produces an open flame, high heat, or an electrical spark."